-Uncover which four of our sites are our biggest film stars, and find out the best ways to explore them.
+Read on to discover which four of our sites are the biggest film stars, and find out the best ways to explore them.

 Blackness Castle is an impressive fortress on the banks of the Forth.
 In recent years, it has become a popular filming location and has played host to a number of high profile productions, including 2019’s Mary Queen of Scots starring Saoirse Ronan and Margot Robbie.

 Mel Gibson and Glen Close filmed the 1990 film Hamlet here.
 It also made an appearance in the 1996 film The Bruce, alongside Brian Blessed and Oliver Reed.